wso2/docs-choreo-dev/en/docs/webhook.md

 ![Manage API Proxies](assets/img/webhooks/webhook-lifecycle-management.png){.cInlineImage-threeQuarter}

-### Add Documentation to the API exposing the webhook
+### Add documentation to the API exposing the webhook

 A well-designed API needs to be well-documented as well.
 The usability of the API is a deciding factor of its value.
 Many API developers find documenting an API a tedious task.
 Choreo makes documentation an easy task for developers by allowing different sources of documentation.
 Choreo allows you to add documentation to the REST API by specifying a URL, in Markdown format, importing a file, or by simply including inline documentation.